 Review the organization name and contact email.
-Organization owners can also change the organization name and contact email or delete the organization.
+Organization owners can choose to change the organization name, contact email, and the default execution mode, or delete the organization.
 When an organization owner updates the default execution mode, all workspaces configured to inherit this value will be affected.

 Organization owners can also choose whether workspace administrators can delete workspaces that are managing resources.
 Deleting a workspace with resources under management introduces risk because Terraform can no longer track or manage the infrastructure.
 The workspace's users must manually delete any remaining resources or import them into another Terraform workspace.